 What does one do with chutney?
 You can serve it as they do in India – with curry – or with cheese and crackers, spoon some over a piece of meat, use it in place of ketchup, or mix into cream cheese, mayo, or yogurt to create a spread.
 I served this chutney with zucchini chard pancakes, and it provided some of the expected sweetness you’d often receive from maple syrup.
 Without it, the pancakes would be pretty average and incomplete.
 Together, they hit on all the right notes.

-Wash, slice and destem your tomatoes.
+Wash, slice, and destem your tomatoes.
 I used cherry, but any kind will do.
-Cherry are just slightly less work, I think, as you can just slice them in half.
+Cherries are just slightly less work, I think, as you can just slice them in half.
 We’re leaving on the skins and seeds here for texture.